 What is Billions in Change?

-Billions in Change is a movement to build a better future by developing and implementing solutions to serious problems facing the world in the areas of water, energy, and healthcare.
-Solving those problems requires more than just talk and awareness; it requires action, which is our focus.
+Billions in Change is a movement to build a better future by focusing on fundamental solutions to serious global problems in the areas of water, energy, and healthcare.

 Who is behind Billions in Change?

 Billions in Change is led by Manoj Bhargava, the creator of 5-hour Energy.

 We promote the development and implementation of solutions to the world’s most pressing problems.
 We also foster a global community of supporters and create opportunities for people to get involved.
 Together we can accelerate the widespread adoption of world-changing ideas.